Before you make any changes to your diet please speak to your healthcare team particularly if you are taking medication for your diabetes.

 For the days and times that you aren’t fasting, you will want to keep your diet in line with general healthy eating guidelines which include:

 - Wholegrain foods: These come under your starchy carbohydrates and will provide slow-releasing of glucose into the bloodstream.
 They are also an important source of fibre, vitamins and minerals.
-Example of these are oats, wholegrain bread, pasta and rice
+Examples of these are oats, wholegrain bread, pasta and rice

 - Fish: White fish such as haddock or cod are lean sources of protein and oily fish such as salmon, sardines, tuna and mackerel are full of omega-3 fatty acids which are important for brain and heart health.